Stuartlab-UCSC/hexmap-view/www/public/query/_sources/statsDynamic.rst.txt

 Dynamic Statistics
 ------------------

+This API is currently only available to be called from viewer.

-Note that this request returns data as tsv rather than as json.
+This request returns data as tsv rather than as json.
 It was implemented prior to standardizing on json.
 We should move to json so this API can be called from anywhere and not just from the UI.